PowerNukkitX/PNX-Website/PowerNukkitX/plugin-dev/java/迁移到新自定义API_en-us.md

 # Custom Feature Api migration

-All custom feature need to implement the `public CustomItemDefinition getDefinition()` method,which corresponds to `CustomItemDefinition` `CustomBlockDefinition` `CustomEntityDefinition` respectively.These three are all simple builder tool classes.
+All custom feature need to implement the `public CustomItemDefinition getDefinition()` method,which corresponds to `CustomItemDefinition`, `CustomBlockDefinition`,
+`CustomEntityDefinition` respectively.These three are all simple builder tool classes.

 ## Api Removed